Bilt Rewards: History

-In August 2024, Bilt Rewards was valued at $3.25 billion after investment from Ontario Teachers Pension Plan.
+In January 2024, the company raised $200 million in a round led by General Catalyst, doubling its valuation to $3.1 billion.
+In August 2024, Bilt Rewards was valued at $3.25 billion following an investment from the Ontario Teachers' Pension Plan.

 In March 2025, Bilt Rewards acquired Banyan, a fintech company providing item-level receipt data infrastructure.

-In April 2025, Bilt partnered with American Campus Communities (ACC), a student housing provider, offering rewards on monthly campus housing payments.
+In April 2025, Bilt partnered with American Campus Communities, a student housing provider, to offer rewards on monthly campus housing payments.